9Quiescent/StrudelCloud/README.md

 Load and save depend on a database that is structured correctly.
 To have this, do the following:
 1) Open your database management system of choice

 2) Create a database in your DBMS of choice.
-Call it "StudelDB".
+Call it "StrudelDB".

 3) Within that database instance, create a new query, and run this table creation sql: